cabouman/gmcluster/docs/source/install.rst

 			``pip install -r requirements.txt``

-		2.2.3 Install the PyGMCluster package:
+		2.2.3 Install the gmcluster package:

 		  Use the following command to install the package.

 			``pip install .``

   The installation is done.
-The ``pygmcluster`` environment needs to be activated every time you use the package.
+The ``gmcluster`` environment needs to be activated every time you use the package.

 3. Validate installation: